History of the Scythians: Raid into the Levant

 With the power of their former Neo-Assyrian allies crumbling during the mid-620s BCE, and the newly ascending Neo-Babylonian and Median empires having not yet consolidated themselves, the Scythians took advantage of the power vacuum to raid into the Levant some time between c.
 626 and c.
 616 BCE.
 It is unknown whether this raid damaged the hold of the Neo-Assyrian Empire on its western provinces, although the last known Neo-Assyrian presence in Phoenicia dates from around this time, in the form of the mention of the governor of Ṣumur, Mannu-kī-aḫḫē, in a list of eponyms from c.
 619 BCE.

 The Scythian raid into the Levant reached as far south as Palestine, and was foretold by the Judahite prophets Isaiah, Jeremiah and Zephaniah, who foretold of a pending "Disaster from the North" which they believed would result in the destruction of Jerusalem.
 However, the Scythian raid did not affect Jerusalem or even the kingdom of Judah, which caused Jeremiah to lose favour with the Judahite king Josiah, who instead turned to the prophetess Huldah for counsel, and led to Jeremiah temporarily stopping prophesying for some years.

 The Scythian raid reached the borders of the Saite Egyptian kingdom, where their advance was stopped by the marshes of the Nile Delta, after which the pharaoh Psamtik I met them and convinced them to turn back by offering them gifts.

-The Scythians sacked several cities in Palestine while retreating, including the temple of the goddess ʿAštart in Ascalon.
-According to later Graeco-Roman authors, this the shrine of Ascalon was considered to be the most ancient of all temples to that goddess, as a result of which the perpetrators of this sacrilege and their descendants were allegedly cursed by ʿAštart with a "female disease" causing them to become a class of transvestite diviners called the Anarya (lit. 'unmanly' in Scythian).
+Though sparing Jerusalem, the Scythians sacked several other cities in Palestine while retreating, including the temple of the goddess ʿAštart in Ascalon.
+According to later Graeco-Roman authors, this the shrine of Ascalon was considered to be the most ancient of all temples to that goddess, purportedly causing the perpetrators of this sacrilege and their descendants to be cursed by ʿAštart with a "female disease", becoming a class of transvestite diviners called the Anarya (lit. 'unmanly' in Scythian).